 Mid 60’s – Musician.
-Formed a group called The Jury and released four hit singles.
+Formed a group called The Jury and released four singles.

-Late 60’s – Began broadcasting career at CKY in Winnipeg.
+Late 60’s – Began my broadcasting career at CKY in Winnipeg.

-Early 70’s – Program Director of CKOM in Saskatoon, CKSO AM & FM in Sudbury, CFRA in Ottawa and CFTR in Toronto where I was also the Station Manager.
+Early 70’s – Program Director of CKOM in Saskatoon, CKSO AM & FM in Sudbury, CFRA in Ottawa and CFTR in Toronto where I became the Station Manager.

 Mid 70’s – V/P of Programming for Fairbanks Broadcasting who owned and operated WIBC/WNAP Indianapolis, WVBF/WKLB Boston, WIBG/WZZD Philadelphia, WRMF/WJNO West Palm Beach, and KVIL FM/AM Dallas.

-Early 80’s – Formed The Johns Company in San Diego and began syndicating the “Class/Classy” format which was modeled after the very successful KVIL in Dallas.
+Early 80’s – Formed The Johns Company in San Diego and began syndicating the “Class/Classy” format modeled after the very successful KVIL in Dallas.

 Created a radio sales/programming promotion called “The Magic Ticket” which was also syndicated.

-Was involved in the Creation of a program called Fantasy Park which was run on several radio stations.
+Was involved in the creation of a program which ran on several radio stations called Fantasy Park.

-Helped create and launch Boston’s first Country station, WKLB.
+Helped create and launch Boston’s first Country radio station, WKLB.